jrstapl/ASBMR2024/README.md

 ## Statistics calculation
 Physical statistics were calculated using the label shape statistics [filter](https://simpleitk.org/doxygen/latest/html/classitk_1_1simple_1_1LabelShapeStatisticsImageFilter) and the label statistics [filter](https://simpleitk.org/doxygen/latest/html/classitk_1_1simple_1_1LabelStatisticsImageFilter.html).
 The total volume was calculated for the soft tissue masks and limb mask (without the bones), and average intensity was calculated for each soft tissue mask.
 A volume ratio was calculated by dividing the soft tissue mask volume by the total limb volume.
 The average cross sectional area was calculated by dividing the total volume by the physical height (# slices * image spacing) as previously [reported](https://www.sciencedirect.com/science/article/abs/pii/S1094695020301426).

-These final results are currently printed to the screen, however in the validate function used to batch images for this abstract, the results are compiled and saved to a csv file.
+These final results are currently printed to the screen, however in the batch processing function the results are compiled and saved to a csv file.

 # Usage
 This script can be used by setting up the anaconda environment, and then providing the input file or directory to be segmented.